Curriculum & Instruction » Summer Resources

 Extended School Year (ESY) and (ESSY)

 Extended School Year services is recommended for students with significant disabilities who are likely to lose critical skills (regression) and fail to recover these skills within a reasonable time as compared to typical peers (recoupment).
 ESY services must be recommended at a Planning and Placement Team Meeting and included in a student’s IEP.
 All ESY recommendations/decisions are to be made on an individual basis based on the needs of the student.
-Transportation will be provided for non-itinerant students.
+Transportation will be provided.

 Elementary Summer School: Incoming Grades 3-5